openinsight-proj/openinsight-helm-charts/charts/opentelemetry-demo/README.md

 - [adservice](https://github.com/openinsight-proj/adservice#adservice-springcloud)

 # support switch redis instance
-we use build-in redis by default, if you want to use a redis create by redis-operation, your need: `--set redis_operator.enabled=true --set redis_resource.enabled=true`
+we use build-in redis by default, if you want to use a redis create by redis-operation(we use [openebs](https://openebs.io/docs/user-guides/quickstart) as persistent
+Volume, you can specific others by `--set redis_resource.storageClassName=your-storage-class`), your need: `--set redis_operator.enabled=true --set redis_resource.enabled=true`